If you struggle to sleep well you’re not alone. Most people deal with insomnia at some point in their life.

 If you’re not sleeping well you’re not healing well.

 Your body does its best healing and detoxification at night.
 And good sleep is necessary to keep your hormones balanced and your immune system working optimally.
-And, even your gut microbiome is influenced by your sleep quality (and gut health matters A LOT when you have an autoimmune disease).
+Even your gut microbiome is influenced by your sleep quality.
+(And, as you know, gut health matters A LOT when you have an autoimmune disease).
+(1)

-Getting a good night sleep is so essential when you want to feel better and reverse your autoimmune disease that it’s one of my 7 Foundational Pillars of Health.
+Getting a good night sleep is essential when you want to feel better and reverse your autoimmune disease that it’s one of my 7 Keys to Reversing Autoimmune Disease.

 There are many reasons you may not be sleeping well.
 Your hormones or your blood sugar may be out of whack.
 Your lifestyle may be to blame.
 Or, you may have deeper underlying root cause issues (like chronic infections or toxins) that are preventing you from getting your zzz’s.

-You may need to work with a functional medicine healthcare provider that can help you figure out and address what’s keeping you up at night.
+You may need to work with a functional medicine healthcare provider that can help you figure out what’s keeping you up at night.

-In addition to figuring out the root cause issues you may need to take a look at your bedroom.
-Where you sleep matters and your bedroom environment may be filled with obstacles that are preventing you from getting good sleep.
+In the meantime, take a look and see if you can optimize your bedroom for sleep.
+Where you sleep matters and your environment may be filled with obstacles that are preventing you from getting good sleep.
+These tips may not be enough to cure your sleep challenges but they can move things in the right direction.

 Here are some simple ways you can optimize your bedroom for sleep.